przemyslaw-muller/allworkouts/.ai/rules/backend.md

   # ✓ Good
   # Use exponential backoff for retries
   wait_time = base_delay * (2 ** attempt)

   # ✗ Bad
   # increment count
   count += 1
   ```
+- Avoid comments and docstrings which state the same as variable/class/function names and don't provide additional information.

 ## Database Guidelines